The Walter Winchell Show (variety): Production

 Broadcast in color from the Colonial Theatre in New York City, the show was presented live on Fridays from 8:30 to 9 p.m.
 Eastern Time.
 It initially originated from New York, then moved to Hollywood.
 The weekly budget was $40,000 for talent and production, including Winchell's fee.
 Alan Handley produced and directed the program.
 The writers were Ray Allen, Retlaw Chellwin, Harvey Bullock, and Milt Rosen.
 The Toni Company and P. Lorillard (for Old Gold cigarettes) were alternate sponsors.

 Viewers with black-and-white sets in cities where TV stations did not have direct access to the network encountered technical problems resulting from the use of kinescope recordings.
 George Tashman, a columnist for The (Richmond, California) Independent, wrote, "the kinescope quality was among the worst I've ever seen" and added that he would have turned the show off had it not been the debut episode.
 He added that Dinah Shore's program the same night had similar problems with the "'compatible' black-and-white" technology.

 By mid-November 1956 the show's ratings were "lagging badly".
-By mid-January 1957 it had been canceled.
+By January 1957 it was gone.